obeitullayev/auto_py/README.md

 Repository for course https://stepik.org/course/575/

-Practice using python language and framework Pytest.
+Practice using Python language and framework Pytest.